DragonSenses/Curiosity/Rust/README_RUST.md

 ### People Who Value Speed and Stability

-Rust is for people who crave speed and stability in a language.
-By speed, we mean both how quickly Rust code can run and the speed at which Rust lets you write programs.
-The Rust compiler’s checks ensure stability through feature additions and refactoring.
-This is in contrast to the brittle legacy code in languages without these checks, which developers are often afraid to modify.
-By striving for zero-cost abstractions, higher-level features that compile to lower-level code as fast as code written manually, Rust endeavors to make safe code be fast code as well.
+- **Rust's Focus:**
+  - Rust caters to those who value both speed and stability in a programming language.
+  - Speed refers to runtime performance and development efficiency.
+    - i.e., how quickly Rust code can run and the speed at which Rust lets you write programs
+  - Rust's compiler checks ensure stability through feature additions and refactoring.
+  - Unlike brittle legacy code in languages lacking such checks, Rust encourages modification without fear.

+- **Zero-Cost Abstractions:**
+  - Rust aims for zero-cost abstractions—high-level features that compile to efficient low-level code.
+  - Safe code should also be fast code.

+- **Broad User Base:**
-The Rust language hopes to support many other users as well; those mentioned here are merely some of the biggest stakeholders.
+  - Rust aims to support diverse users beyond the mentioned stakeholders.
+  - Its ambition is to eliminate traditional trade-offs by providing safety, productivity, speed, and ergonomics.

 Overall, Rust’s greatest ambition is to eliminate the trade-offs that programmers have accepted for decades by providing safety *and* productivity, speed *and* ergonomics.
-Give Rust a try and see if its choices work for you.

 ## How to Use This Book